inductiva/inductiva/docs/Home.md

 help you set up the Inductiva API client, and run your first simulation within only a few minutes;
-- A [Quick Recipes](./how_to/index.md) where we will guide you through several common tasks, and which provides practical examples for you to try;
+- A [Quick Recipes](./how_to/index.md) where we will guide you through several common tasks and provides practical examples for you to try;
 - A [list of the various open-source simulation packages](./simulators/overview.md) that you can invoke via the API (if you have suggestions for adding more simulation packages, please let us know by